Tversky & Kahneman 1973 (Cognitive Psychology) — availability heuristic; why "once burned" is NOT just recency bias

 For Candid — the "once burned" pattern is more specific than recency: A GC who has been burned does not simply remember the last vendor more vividly.
 He performs a structural reweighting of the probability estimate of vendor failure across the entire category, combined with a shift in the decision rule from expected-value to maximin (avoid worst case).
 Three distinct mechanisms beyond availability:

-1. Disposition effect / narrow framing over realized losses — [[shefrin-statman-1985-disposition-effect-narrow-framing]]
+1. Disposition effect / narrow framing over realized losses — Shefrin & Statman 1985 (JoF) — disposition effect; narrow-framing / mental accounting of each vendor as separate account

-2. Asymmetric trust updating after competence vs integrity violations — [[kim-ferrin-cooper-dirks-2004-competence-vs-integrity-trust-repair]]
+2. Asymmetric trust updating after competence vs integrity violations — Kim, Ferrin, Cooper, Dirks 2004 (JAP) — competence violations repair via apology; integrity violations repair via denial; opposite mechanisms

 Treating once-burned as "just recency bias" leads to the wrong intervention.
 Recency would predict the effect fades with time; the underlying mechanisms do not predict that.